qutip/qutip-tutorials/tutorials-v5/time-evolution/019_optomechanical-steadystate.md

 - **svd**: Solution via SVD decomposition (dense matrices only).
 - **power**: Finds zero eigenvector using inverse-power method.

-Among these, when using `direct` and `power` methods one can use the following ``solvers`` for factorization:
+Among these, when using `direct` and `power` methods one can use the following ``solvers`` for the factorization:

 - **Dense solvers**: from ``numpy.linalg``.
-    - solve
+    - solve - exact solution via LAPACK routine ``_gesv``.
-    - lstsq
+    - lstsq - best least-squares solution by minimizing the L2-norm.
 - **Sparse solvers**: sparse solvers from ``scipy.sparse.linalg``
-    - spsolve
+    - spsolve - Exact solution via UMFPACK.
-    - gmres
+    - gmres - Iterative solution via the GMRES solver.
-    - lgmres
+    - lgmres - Iterative solution via the LGMRES solver.
-    - bicgstab
+    - bicgstab - Iterative solution via the BICGSTAB solver.
 - **MKL solver**: a sparse solver by ``mkl``
-    - mkl_spsolve
+    - mkl_spsolve - solution via Intel's MKL Pardiso solver.

 ## Setup and Solution